At A Glance

 Voices heard in the program:

-Dr. David R. Brigham is the President and Chief Executive Officer of the Pennsylvania Academy of Fine Arts.
+Dr. David R. Brigham is the CEO of the Historical Society of Pennsylvania and former President and CEO of the Pennsylvania Academy of the Fine Arts.
 He received his doctorate in American Civilization at the University of Pennsylvania.

 Karen Young is the Director of the Philadelphia Water Department’s Fairmount Water Works Interpretive Center, which tells the story of the Schuylkill River and its human connections throughout history.